justh0dl/DNA-uCash/README.md

 # Future Possibilities

 NTAG424 DNA tags include SUN/SDM messaging and tag-server authentication features.
+This feature is currently not implemented as the goal for v100 was to build an offline system.

 These may support future community mint systems with stronger anti-counterfeit verification and server-backed authenticity checks.